theupdateframework/python-tuf/docs/CLI.md

 Create a TUF repository in the current working directory.
 A cryptographic key is created and set for each top-level role.
 The written Targets metadata does not sign for any targets, nor does it delegate trust to any roles.
+The `--init` call will also set up a client directory.
+By default, these directories will be `./tufrepo` and `./tufclient`.

 ```Bash
 $ repo.py --init